 Sometimes it’s easier to start new lifestyle habits during a break from work and ongoing commitments.

-Wellness-oriented travelers spend as much as 178% more during domestic travel then standard tourists.
+Wellness-oriented travelers spend as much as 178% more during domestic travel than standard tourists.
 They spend on food, experiences like spa visits, lodging that includes amenities like pools or saunas, fitness or active recreation opportunities, or treatments.

 Hosts who can help them access the best local options can help them have a better experience than a standard hotel.
-Afterall, a vacation rental inherently offers more privacy.
+After all, a vacation rental inherently offers more privacy.

 Wellness travel has been around for decades.
 Traditionally, travelers may stay at a wellness camp or hotel with a spa.
 A vacation rental is a great alternative for those who prefer a wellness retreat tailored to their personal interests and goals.